juniordiscart/ImpossibleOdds-Toolkit/Docs/Runnables.md

 All functionality described in this section can be found in the `ImpossibleOdds.Runnables` namespace.

-Sometimes, having a script be a `MonoBehaviour` feels like overkill for what it tries to do, or simply needs the update functionality without any of the Unity callstack behind it.
+Sometimes, having a script be a `MonoBehaviour` feels like overkill for what it tries to do, or simply needs the update functionality without any of the Unity call stack behind it.
 This tool tries to minimize/eliminate this by

 ## Runnables